Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 79 - MoE. ( I think I have done this before but I didnt understanded it properly. )
 MoE ( Mixture of Experts ) increases the amount of knowledge a neural network can store.
 Weak point :
   It will take RAM of all eight experts to load and proceed.

+*Day 80 - Quantization.
+It converts 32-bit decimal numbers into 8-bit whole numbers reducing the amount of memory to run a neural network.
+Weak point :
+  In order to convert it permanently deletes information that where stored in decimals.